ciriti/Android-Show-Case/README.md

 # AndroidShowCase

-The app use free music API.
-It has two main module:
+The app uses free music API.
+It has two main modules:

 - App: view layer
 - Datasource: data layer

-I used:
+I used the followings:

-- SOLID principle
+- SOLID principles
-- common android best practice from the official documentation
+- common android best practices from the official documentation

 ##### Architecture: